Skip to content

 2. Stay

-Why: Prevents your dog from running into danger.
-Essential for vet visits and grooming.
+Why it matters: Prevents your dog from running into danger.
+Essential for vet visits, grooming, and doorway safety.

 3. Come (Recall)

-Why: The single most important safety command.
-Can prevent fatal traffic encounters.
+Why it matters: The single most important safety command.
+Can prevent fatal traffic encounters and toxic ingestion.

 4. Leave It

-Why: Prevents ingestion of toxic foods, chemicals, and dangerous objects.
+Why it matters: Prevents ingestion of toxic foods, chemicals, and dangerous objects — including xylitol, chocolate, and rodent bait.

 5. Down

-Why: A calming position that helps manage reactivity and settle in public spaces.
+Why it matters: A calming position that helps manage reactivity and settle in public spaces like cafés, vet lobbies, and friend's homes.

 6. Drop It

-Why: Releases dangerous items from the dog's mouth without a chase or struggle.
+Why it matters: Releases dangerous items from the dog's mouth without a chase or struggle — critical for preventing foreign body obstruction.

 7. Heel / Loose Leash

-Why: Prevents pulling-related injuries and makes walks safe near roads.
+Why it matters: Prevents pulling-related injuries to both dog and handler, and makes walks safe near roads and cyclists.

 The American Veterinary Society of Animal Behavior (AVSAB) position statement is clear: reward-based training is more effective and less harmful than aversive methods.
-Studies show that dogs trained with positive reinforcement learn faster, retain commands longer, and show fewer stress signals than dogs trained with corrections.
+Studies published in the Journal of Veterinary Behavior show that dogs trained with positive reinforcement learn faster, retain commands longer, and show fewer stress signals than dogs trained with corrections (AVSAB).

-Proofing: Why Your Dog "Knows" Sit at Home but Not at the Park
+Why Does My Dog "Know" Sit at Home but Not at the Park?

 Dogs don't generalize well.
 A "sit" learned in your kitchen is a completely different behavior to your dog at the park.
-Proofing means systematically practicing each command across the 3 D's:
+This is why trainers use a process called proofing — systematically practicing each command across the 3 D's (American Kennel Club):

 Only increase one variable at a time.
 If you add distance, lower the distractions.
 If you add distractions, reduce the duration.
 This prevents frustration for both you and your dog.